Divya-DB08/HR-analysis/README.md

 Interactive dashboard: Allows users to filter and explore data using various parameters.
 Data visualization: Employs charts and graphs to present data in a clear and concise manner.
 Customizable: Can be adapted to specific HR analysis needs.
-How to use:

-Clone the repository:

-Bash

-git clone <repository_url>
-Open the dashboard:

-Open the HTML file in a web browser.
-Data:

 The dashboard requires an input file containing employee data.
 The expected format for the input file is a CSV file with the following columns: